 Finished WritingAllowing for the observation that no writing is ever finished, these bits and pieces have found their way or are still finding their way into various publications.
 There is a fair bit to put up so if there is a piece that you were particularly after let me know.
 The versions I put up here are pre-publication, working paper versions.
 They will be added in no particular order.
 I have other bits of writing I've calledscribblesthat might be of interest.

 Bigum, C, Rowan, L, Wright, S, Hamilton, M, and Haxell, A. (2014).
 Looking for black cats and lessons from Charlie: exploring the potential of public click pedagogy.
 Proceedings of the 9th International Conference on Networked Learning, Edinburgh.
-This is the February 2014 version of Working paper (2) download
+This is the February 2014 version of Working Paper (2) download.
+The published version of the paper is here.

 Bigum, C and Rowan, L. (2013).
 Ladders, Learning and Lessons from Charlie: exploring the potential of public click pedagogy.
 Working Paper (2).
 A paper submitted as part of an actor-network theory double symposium organised by Steve Wright for the 9th International Networked Learning Conference 2014.
 Abstract download